Mutual fund benchmark. Learn how to select the best funds for your investment portfolio using benchmark indexes.

 Think off the investment benchmark index as the minimum return you should expect for that particular investment.

-When you have cash available to make an investment, a good exercise is first to choose the index that represents the market that you want to invest in.
+When you have cash available to make an investment, a good exercise is first to choose the index that represents the market performance that you want to invest in.
 Once you have done that, then look for investments that use that index as a benchmark.

 When deciding how to choose a mutual fund benchmark index, you must think in a broad sense.
 Instead of thinking about specific companies, start considering industry types, countries, company sizes, and market classifications.

-Try to match these thoughts with the objective of your investment.
+Try to match these thoughts with the performance objective of your investment.
 You probably don’t want to invest your emergency funds into volatile developing world stocks.
 But to do so with a portion of your retirement savings might be ok.

 Whenever I have money sitting idle in my savings account, here are the questions I ask myself to choose a mutual fund benchmark index: